chargeprice/chargeprice-api-docs/guides/syncing_tariff_data_to_your_system.md

 ### How "fast" can I run the sync?

-Please run the sync sequentially and DON'T do parallel requests, to avoid stressing the system too much.
+Please run the sync sequentially and **DON'T do parallel requests**, to avoid stressing the system too much.
 If you sync whole Europe, it shouldn't take longer than 1-2 hours to get all the data.

+There is also a rate limit of the API that is explained in the [terms](../terms.md#rate-limit).

 ### This looks quite complex.
 Is there also an easier way, like a database dump?